MAT Guides

 If you struggle to figure out one of these questions, you shouldn’t spend too long trying to get it.
 Time is limited and many of the later questions are much more time-consuming, so make a note to come back to it later on.
 If time starts running out, you may not be able to properly try and work it out, so just select the most likely option.
 There’s nothing to lose from doing this and you’ll have a 1/5 chance of getting it correct!

-The next five questions are where things get a bit more complicated.
+The final two questions are where things get a bit more complicated.
 These are all written questions with multiple parts that are each marked separately.
-However, these questions are always worth 15 marks each, so this portion of the test will be worth 60 marks in total (answering four questions out of six).
+However, these questions are both worth 15 marks each, so this portion of the test will be worth 30 marks in total.

-As we’ve already covered, each of these questions is made up of 4 – 6 parts.
-Each part is worth anywhere between 1 – 5 marks, although the actual value is not stated on the question paper.
+As we’ve already covered, each of these questions is made up of 3 – 4 parts.
+Each part is worth anywhere between 2 – 5 marks, with the MAT practice test featuring these marks:

 Questions that reward the most marks are those which require lots of working out, which you are going to have to demonstrate clearly and accurately in order to gain said marks.
 Even the smaller questions may require this though, so it’s safest to outline every process you take when answering these questions.